itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 ## Mobile Phone Data

 If possible, get your mobile phone data from Hong Kong, it will let you use the internet unfiltered (but you have to pay a little bit more).
 You can always use a VPN, but this lets you skip that step.
 You'll still need a Chinese Phone number to reserve train tickets and take didi chuxing rides.

+## Mapping Apps

+If you're on Android, you should download the [Maps.me](http://maps.me/en/home) app before you go.
+In fact, even iOS should work too - however it's not necessary as the mapping on iOS uses a local provider (which also uses all the local APIs).

+Fun fact, Taiwan is a province of China according to the iOS mapping API.